DillonOLeary/shelter_project/README.md

 ### Running the backend server

-First, create a virtual enviroment and activate it:
+After downloading the project and navigating to the project root directory, create a virtual enviroment and activate it:

 ```console
 python3 -m venv venv